open-needs/open-needs-webapp/README.md

   - arbitrary fields are extracted
   - content as code-block
 - extensions (e.g. graphics, bar chart)
-- CSS framework: antd
+- CSS framework: antd / MUI / chakra
 - browser support for Edge, Firefox, Chrome and Safari

-## Future features
+**Future**

 - PWA for Chrome
 - dedicated logs view
 - manipulate needs

+## React

+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+- [This](https://dev.to/knowankit/setup-eslint-and-prettier-in-react-app-357b) article was followed to configure eslint and prettier